-- The name of the attack - Up to seven IP addresses from which the attack was launched.
+- · The name of the attack - Up to seven IP addresses from which the attack was launched.
 (For Fraggle, Smurf-IC, Smurf-OB, and Smurf-RP, the IP address is spoofed to be the address of the victim of the attack.
-Other denial-of-service attacks may also spoof the source IP address to be the address to be something other than the address of where the attack originated.)

-- An IP address of to represent any additional IP addresses that are not already displayed. - The number of attacks detected per IP address. - The elapsed time since the first attack was detected. - · The duration of the attacks. - The maximum number of half-open connections that are allowed.
-See the "PENDINGCONNECTIONLIMIT" configuration statement in z/VM: TCP/IP Planning and Customization for more information. - The maximum number of persist connections that are allowed.
-See the "PERSISTCONNECTIONLIMIT" configuration statement in z/VM: TCP/IP Planning and Customization for more information. - The maximum number of connections that a foreign IP address is allowed to have open at the same time.
-See the "FOREIGNIPCONLIMIT" configuration statement in z/VM: TCP/IP Planning and Customization for more information.
+Other denial-of-service attacks may also spoof the source IP address to be the address to be something other than the address of where the attack originated.) - An IP address of to represent any additional IP addresses that are not already displayed. - The number of attacks detected per IP address. - The elapsed time since the first attack was detected. - · The duration of the attacks. - The maximum number of half-open connections that are allowed.

+For more information, see PENDINGCONNECTIONLIMIT Statement in z/VM: TCP/IP Planning and Customization.

+• The maximum number of persist connections that are allowed.

+For more information, see PERSISTCONNECTIONLIMIT Statement in z/VM: TCP/IP Planning and Customization.

+The maximum number of connections that a foreign IP address is allowed to have open at the same time.

+For more information, see FOREIGNIPCONLIMIT Statement in z/VM: TCP/IP Planning and Customization.